Become a #MySmallHelper!

 We request a minimum commitment of one month, however there may be exceptions depending on specific circumstances or skills offered.

 This is a certificate of Global Recognition, that identifies the soft skills acquired while volunteering, which is a non-formal learning experience.
 It is a useful tool that gives the opportunity to the volunteers to recognize learning outcomes and validate their experiences in the labor market.

 To know more about the GloRe Certificate, check their website: www.glorecertificate.net

 MySmallHelp Volunteer House

 Located in Ollantaytambo, the MySmallHelp House is a cozy place with gorgeous views of the mountains.
 The house has 3 shared rooms, 1 private room, 3 shared bathrooms with hot water, a fully equipped kitchen, a spacious living room, a dinning room and a beautiful garden.
-We also have a Wi-Fi connection running through the entire house.

 Our house is a 15 minute walk from the main plaza of Ollantaytambo, a 10 minute walk from the train station and near the fortress of Ollantaytambo.
 The MSH House is a quiet and calm place where our volunteers and staff live to enjoy the Sacred Valley of the Incas.
 Volunteers share responsibilities for maintaining a clean and friendly living environment while sharing their experiences!